University Income Recognition and UPPS No. 03.01.05

 · Not a post-dated check

-· The check is not dated more than 90 days prior to the date of acceptance, unless a shorter time period is indicated on the face of check before the check becomes stale-dated
+· Not dated more than 90 days prior to the date of acceptance, unless a shorter time period is indicated on the face of the check before the check becomes stale-dated

 · The numerical dollar amount and the written dollar amount on the check are consistent and correct